Optimal Information Acquisition Under Intervention: Model

-The forecaster must make a prediction of $y$.
-For that, he can use the information contained in a signal he collects, which is given by
+We now switch to the forecaster.
+To make his prediction of $y$ he uses the information contained in a signal he collects, given by

-where $\delta\sim N(0,\frac{1}{k}$) and is independent of all other random variables above ($\theta$, $\epsilon$, $\eta$, and $x$).
-While we assume that the forecaster's information structure is exogenously normal, the forecaster can choose the precision $k$ of his signal at a cost $C(k)$.
-We assume that $C(k)$ is increasing and convex.\footnote{For example, the forecaster can base his prediction on a smaller or larger private sample, and collecting a larger sample may be more costly.} We note that we allow for the cost function to be linear, i.e. strict convexity is not assumed.
+where $\delta\sim N(0,\frac{1}{k}$).
+For simplicity we assume that $\delta$ is independent of all other random variables above, i.e., of $\theta$, $\epsilon$, $\eta$, and $x$.
+While we assume that the forecaster's information structure is exogenously normal, the forecaster can choose the precision $k$ of his signal at a cost $C(k)$, which is taken to be increasing and convex.\footnote{For example, the forecaster can base his prediction on a smaller or larger private sample, and collecting a larger sample may be more costly.} We note that we allow for the cost function to be linear, i.e. strict convexity is not assumed.

-As is standard in the forecasting literature, we assume that the forecaster's loss function is quadratic, and that the objective of his forecasting exercise is to minimize the mean-squared-error (MSE) of his forecast.
+As is standard in the forecasting literature, we assume that the forecaster's loss function is quadratic, and therefore that the objective of his forecasting exercise is to minimize the mean-squared-error (MSE) of his forecast.
 In addition, he pays the cost of acquiring information.
 Hence, the forecaster's ex-ante problem is

 More explicitly, after having chosen precision level $k$ for his signal, the forecaster's interim objective is to minimize MSE conditional on the realized value of his signal.
 That forecasting problem is represented by the minimization problem in the first term inside the curly brackets in (\ref{eq: forecaster's problem}) -- the inner expectation is with respect to the state $\theta$ conditional on signal realization $s$.
 In turn, the forecaster's ex-ante problem is to choose the optimal precision $k$ for his signal, given that his signal will then be used optimally in the interim forecasting problem.
-The choice of the optimal precision is represented by the outer minimization problem in (\ref{eq: forecaster's problem}), in which the forecaster trades-off the gains of higher accuracy of a more precise signal in predicting $y$ against the costs of acquiring a signal with higher precision -- the outer expectation is with respect to the the signal $s$.
+The choice of the optimal precision is represented by the outer minimization problem in (\ref{eq: forecaster's problem}), in which the forecaster trades-off the gains of higher accuracy of a more precise signal in predicting $y$ against the costs of acquiring a signal with higher precision --- the outer expectation is with respect to the distribution of the signal $s$.

 Figure \ref{fig: timeline} shows the timeline of our model.
 The nodes in blue represent the moments of choice of the endogenous variables by the forecaster, while the moments in black represent the realization of the exogenous variables.